MScR programme structure

 Your application should be submitted online.
 When you complete the online form you have the opportunity to upload supporting documents.
 Please ensure that ALL of the following are included in your application:

 - A transcript with all of your results achieved to date

 Copies of your degree/diploma certificate, if you have already completed your qualification

 Two academic references

-Evidence of your competence in written and spoken English, if English is not your first language (we accept various types of English tests - see 'English Language Proficiency guidance' link below)
+Evidence of your competence in written and spoken English, if English is not your first language (we accept various types of English tests - see 'English Language Proficiency guidance' on the Degree Finder)

 Certified translations, if your original documents are not in English

 Your Curriculum Vitae

 A personal statement (no more than 500 words)